Here’s how you should include skills on a resume like a pro!

 “Your skills section should be front and center, easy for both the hiring manager and the ATS program to scan quickly,” says Jennifer.

-It is good practice to order your skills strategically, as well as group related skills together.
+It’s good practice to order your skills strategically and group related skills together.
 You don’t have to label different categories.
 Simply grouping your related skills together will make them easier to sort through.
-The wrong way to list skills:
+While this won’t matter with an ATS scan, it will help the hiring manager so keep it visually balanced and intuitive.

 The format matters when including skills on your resume